 If you want to become a better leader and position yourself for immediate career advancement, a Master of Business Administration with an emphasis in leadership development will help you develop the skills needed for upper management and executive-level positions.
-But unlike other part-time online MBA programs, the Queens University MBA features two on-campus residency experiences that will support your professional growth and leadership development.
+But unlike other part-time online MBA programs, the Queens University MBA features an on-campus residency experience that will support your professional growth and leadership development.

 Queens is pleased to announce the enhanced Flexible MBA beginning in Fall 2017.
 The residency component is also being enhanced to further align with the program experience.
 Speak to an admissions representative to learn more about the changes to the program.

 You will start your MBA leadership program by participating in an immersive residency experience held on the Queens campus, nestled in the historic Myers Park neighborhood just minutes from Uptown Charlotte.
 During the residency you will discover your primary leadership style and begin learning how you will further develop your skills as a leader throughout the program.
 Over the course of the residency weekend you will also establish your peer teams.
 The team-based learning approach at Queens University is another way in which our online leadership MBA program produces capable and confident leaders who excel in the business world.
 The aim of this approach is to enhance each student’s online learning experience by enabling students to draw on each other’s unique perspectives, skill sets, and professional experience.

 During the on-campus residency, you will have the ability to gain high-level insights from powerful guest speakers such as Hugh McColl, retired CEO of Bank of America.
 You will also have the opportunity to explore your leadership strengths and weaknesses through the HBDI, 360° Feedback, and Actualized Leader Profile.
 As an online MBA student, you’ll be able to network and expand peer relationships through dynamic team-building activities, meet McColl School mentors, executive coaches, faculty and classmates.